 The Designer Who Codes: My Journey to Software Engineering

 I never planned to become a software engineer.
-Really.
+Seriously.

-As a designer at Consenso Labs, I was happy crafting pixels in Figma.
-But something kept bugging me - the gap between my designs and their final implementation.
-You know that feeling when you see your perfectly crafted design turned into something... different?
-Yeah, that was my daily struggle.
+As a designer at Consenso Labs, I was happy making pixels in Figma.
+But one thing was always bothering me.
+The gap between my designs and final code.
+You know that feeling when you see your perfect design turned into something different?
+That was my daily struggle.

-It wasn't frustration that drove me to code.
+It wasn't frustration that made me code.
 It was curiosity.
-I wanted to understand why certain design decisions were "impossible" to implement.
+I wanted to understand why some design decisions were "impossible".
 Why did developers keep saying "that's not how React works" when I asked for specific animations?

-The first time I opened VS Code, I was lost.
-HTML and CSS seemed straightforward enough - after all, they're just styling, right?
+The first time I opened VS Code, I was fully lost.
+HTML and CSS seemed simple enough.
+They are just styling, right?
 (They were not just styling).
 But JavaScript?
-That was a different beast entirely.
+That was a totally different monster.

 The Learning Curve Was Real

 - Your design skills can actually slow you down at first.
-You'll waste hours trying to make something pixel-perfect when you should be focusing on making it work
+You will waste hours trying to make something pixel-perfect when you should be focusing on making it work

-- You'll try to solve everything visually before thinking about data structures (spoiler: bad idea)
+- You will try to solve everything visually before thinking about data structures (spoiler: bad idea)

-- The impostor syndrome hits differently - you're not just a beginner, you're a designer who "should" know better
+- The impostor syndrome hits differently.
+You are not just a beginner, you are a designer who "should" know better

 The Designer's Advantage